soliditybank/ultra/README.md

 Transaction nonce is already used.
 Check the current nonce of your address before signing the transaction.

 ## ethers.js library
-'/lib/ethers.min.js' is a copy of the code on https://cdnjs.cloudflare.com/ajax/libs/ethers/6.7.0/ethers.min.js
+'/lib/ethers.min.js' is a copy of https://cdnjs.cloudflare.com/ajax/libs/ethers/6.7.0/ethers.min.js